dangarmat/dangarmat.github.io/_posts/2018-02-17-CSP2018-Fri-Additional.md

 ### 	5 The Boeing Applied Statistics ToolKit: Best Practices and Tools for Collaboration and Reproducibility in High-Throughput Consulting *Robert Michael Lawton, Boeing Research & Technology*

+Problem: In fast-paced statistical consulting, balancing quality, reproducability, and urgency is challeneging.

+Boeing Research and Technology’s Applied Math Group of 50 mathematicians developed an applied statistics toolkit to help solve this problem.
+It has:
+* Set of analysis libraries (reusable R code, vignettes, and help)
+* Collaboration best practices (R Studio, Git)
+* Knoledge management system
+* Program for vetting new statistical capabilities

+Unfortunately their presentation live had a lot more interactive detail than as posted as a static .pptx file, but appreciate the careful, thoughtful planning they shared to handle an all-too-familiar challenge of "technical debt" in industry.

 ### 	9 Estimating the Relative Excess Risk Due to Interaction in Clustered Data Settings *Katharine Fischer Berry Correia, Harvard T.H.
 Chan School of Public Health*

 ### 16 Exploratory Analyses from Different Forms of Interactive Visualizations *Lata Kodali, Virginia Tech*